I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 My favorite Halloween episode, however, and many fellow fans would agree, is “And Then There Was Shawn."
 This episode actually aired in February 1998, but it was as Halloween-centric as they come.
 Its story borrowed from the popular slasher movies of the era, such as Scream and I Know What You Did Last Summer.

 With Corey and Topanga having just broken up, Shawn grieves for the failed relationship as if he were their child dealing with his parents’ divorce.
 The anger and unnecessary guilt harbored over the events that led to the break up causes Shawn to land the primary characters in detention where they are stalked by a costumed killer who picks them off one by one.
 Eric is particularly hilarious in this episode, though every character gets a laugh at some point.

 This was a really thrilling and fun episode to watch as a teenager.
-It had me both hiding under my blanket and rolling on the floor laughing.
+Playing into my love of horror and relatable teenage experiences, the show had me both hiding under my blanket and rolling on the floor laughing.

 Nobody did Halloween like Roseanne.
 In fact, you could say that they started the trend of producing annual Halloween-themed episodes.
 They weren’t necessarily scary, but there were costumes, pranks, and other fun Halloween antics.
 They were also some of the funniest episodes of the series.

 The first six Halloween episodes are nearly tied for first place.
 But my absolute favorite is probably the show’s first Halloween episode in season 2.
 In this one, the Connors set up a Haunted House for the trick-or-treaters.
 The girls aren’t into it, Dan’s busy trying to score a job, and Roseanne’s obsessed with trying to prank Dan.